VanyaKo/Compiler_Construction/tests/README.md

 ### Fixing the ruleset provided on the paper (see [Project_O.pdf](/Project_O.pdf)):

 - `//` - for single line comments
+- no way to pass functions as arguments
 - the constructor body cannot contain return
 - the variable declaration is set to `var Identifier : {ClassName} := Expression`
 - (semantic rule) the entry point to the code is always the constructor of the class that extends EntryPoint (there must be exactly one such a class in the file)